tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/LessonPlan.md

 * In our spend function, we calculate the fee by performing `uint fee = msg.value.mul(fee_rate).div(10000)`.
 This calculates a percentage of the `msg.value` by using the basis points formula.

-* We calculate the token reward amount by multiplying the `msg.value` by the reward as so: `uint reward = msg.value.mul(reward_rate)`.
+* We calculate the token reward amount by multiplying the `msg.value` by the reward, as follows: `uint reward = msg.value.mul(reward_rate)`.

-* We then add the rewards to the balance of the user by running `balances[msg.sender] = balances[msg.sender].add(reward)`.
+* We then add the rewards to the user's balance by running `balances[msg.sender] = balances[msg.sender].add(reward)`.

 * Next, we transfer the `msg.value` minus the fee to the `recipient` using `recipient.transfer(msg.value.sub(fee))`.

 * Finally, we transfer the remaining `fee` value by running `owner.transfer(fee)`.

-Ask the students the following questions:
+Ask students the following questions:

 * Why might we want to implement a reward system like this?

-  * **Answer:** You could incentivize loyal users to return to your Arcade or business.
+  * **Answer:** You could incentivize loyal users to return to your arcade or business.

-  * **Answer:** You generate capital from small fees that allow you to develop your business further.
+  * **Answer:** You generate capital from small fees that allow you to further develop your business.

-  * **Answer:** This works much like an annual credit card fee would, but instead collects passively.
+  * **Answer:** This works much like an annual credit card fee would, but collects passively instead.

   * **Answer:** You only need to write the contract once, then you have the reward system in place — less infrastructure cost for the business.